 2. Absorption Sheets

-The advantage to using the sheets is that it is less likely that there will be any gaps in coverage.
+The advantage of using the sheets is that it is less likely that there will be any gaps in coverage.
 If there is just a little bit of a gap for noise to leak in the wrong area, it’s going to sound a lot louder.
-Sheets do a better job than covers, and cut to fit exact measurements.
+Sheets do a better job than covers and cut to fit exact measurements.

 Another huge advantage is that these are very inexpensive like the cover as well.
 If the sheets go through damage after a while, it’s pretty easy to replace and get back to normal.

 On very rare occasions, people will put these absorption sheets inside the crate.
 They also might go on the bottom of the crate.
 It’s not recommended, as dogs become bored and start tearing them apart.

 There are instances where dogs tear them apart when they’re on the outside, so putting them in the inside of a crate is just asking for trouble.